oliviergauthier/gradle-appcenter-plugin/README.md

 - `APPCENTER_DISTRIBUTION_GROUPS` : Comma separated list of distribution groups
 - `APPCENTER_RELEASE_NOTES` : Release notes in Markdown format
 - `APPCENTER_NOTIFY_TESTERS` : Notify testers
+- `APPCENTER_SYMBOLS` : Comma separated list of symbols file to upload

 ## Timeouts
 By default plugin set timeouts to 60 seconds.
 You can override them with the following properties :